Black fly

-A black fly or blackfly (sometimes called a buffalo gnat, turkey gnat, or white socks) is any member of the family Simuliidae of the Culicomorpha infraorder.
-It is related to the Ceratopogonidae, Chironomidae, and Thaumaleidae.
+Black flies or blackflies (sometimes called buffalo gnats, turkey gnats, or white socks) are flies in the family Simuliidae of the Culicomorpha infraorder.
+Simuliidae are related to the Ceratopogonidae, Chironomidae, and Thaumaleidae.
 Over 2,200 species of black flies have been formally named, of which 15 are extinct.
 They are divided into two subfamilies: Parasimuliinae contains only one genus and four species; Simuliinae contains all the rest.
 Over 1,800 of the species belong to the genus Simulium.

-Most black flies gain nourishment by feeding on the blood of mammals, including humans, although the males feed mainly on nectar.
-They are usually small, black or gray, with short legs, and antennae.
+Black flies are usually small, black or gray, with short legs and antennae.
+They feed mainly on nectar for flight energy, and the females of most species also gain nourishment for egg production by feeding on the blood of birds or mammals, including humans.
 They are a common nuisance for humans, and many U.S. states have programs to suppress the black fly population.
 They spread several diseases, including river blindness in Africa (Simulium damnosum and S. neavei) and the Americas (S. callidum and S. metallicum in Central America, S. ochraceum in Central and South America).

 Ecology

-Eggs are laid in running water, and the larvae attach themselves to rocks.
+Eggs are laid in running water, and the larvae attach themselves to submerged rocks.
 Breeding success is highly sensitive to water pollution.
 The larvae use tiny hooks at the ends of their abdomens to hold on to the substrate, using silk holdfasts and threads to move or hold their place.
-They have foldable fans surrounding their mouths.
+They have foldable fans surrounding their mouths, also termed "mouth brushes".
 The fans expand when feeding, catching passing debris (small organic particles, algae, and bacteria).
 The larva scrapes the fan's catch into its mouth every few seconds.
-Black flies depend on lotic habitats to bring food to them.
+Black flies depend on lotic (flowing water) habitats to bring food to them.
 They will pupate under water and then emerge in a bubble of air as flying adults.
 They are often preyed upon by trout during emergence.
 The larva of some South African species are known to be phoretic on mayfly nymphs.